|

 of pass Tumakohua in Fakarava.
 Encrusted in coral and home to some colorful little reef fish, the anchor, which must weigh a few thousand pounds, lays in twenty feet of water

+on the very edge of what is arguably one of the best drift dive channels in all of the Tuamotus.
 It's a perfect spot - one where we have an ocean view out the pass, and can literally roll off the boat, snorkel over fields of crackling coral, and dive with hundreds of circling gray sharks riding the tides.

 An even though we only have a 1:1 scope, we're not going anywhere, well, at least for a while.